 This peculiar land jutting out into the tidal waters of the Hudson River has quite a back story.
 Briefly, here it is...

-In 2012 musical guests included Ani Difranco, Bela Fleck, Arlo Guthrie, Tom Chapin, and of
+Past musical guests have included Ani Difranco, Bela Fleck, Arlo Guthrie, Tom Chapin, and of course Mr. Seeger.

 Pete Seeger On Stage